WHOM

 the Whom Gods may never be depicted in a skit of any kind,

-most especially a high-school one for Academic College Readiness class.
+most especially a high-school one for Academic College Readiness or Science class.

 Stilted‽ What foolery is this‽